richdmartin13/swiftech/content/quickbytes/corporate/how-we-work.md

 Free, 15-minute Consultations are only offered for initial discovery of problems.
 DropByte Support will not provide any advice or solutions during these meetings.
 Instead, Consultations are for the sole purpose of gathering information related to a specific issue or a variety of requests.

 Consultations may extend past their 15 minute scheduled time only if discovery is not complete, at the discretion of any Support Expert.
 Additionally, we may request a consultation with you before a Remote Session or On-Site Meeting if we feel we do not have enough information.
+DropByte reserves the right to end or bill for any Consultation in which advice is given or solutions are implemented.

 ### DropByte Premium & Enterprise